Zantac Lawsuit – Heartburn Cancer Litigation | Ranitidine Cancer Lawsuits

 Since news of the FDA’s findings only broke in September 2019, there is still much to be learned about the types of cancers that can specifically be tied to Zantac.
 We will likely learn more once additional lawsuits are filed in the case.
 One of the hurdles that plaintiffs may face in this case is showing that their cancer was specifically caused by Zantac.
 Demonstrating causation is a requirement in a personal injury lawsuit, and the plaintiffs will have to bring scientific evidence that shows that this critical element of the lawsuit has been met.

-If you have taken Zantac on a daily basis and have been diagnosed with cancer, you should consult with a personal injury attorney to learn of your legal rights.
+If you have taken Zantac on a daily basis and have been diagnosed with cancer, you should consult with a personal injury attorney who concentrates in Ranitidine Cancer Lawsuits to learn of your legal rights.
 You may be entitled to substantial financial compensation for the harm that you have suffered.
 Your consultation with the Zantac lawsuit attorney is free and you owe the Zantac class action attorney nothing unless they are able to help you recover financially for your injury.